johnjohntheleprechaun/oceanic-cloud/src/api/lambda-roles.md

 These define the permissions an API endpoint's lambda function needs in order to work properly.
 These should be listed under `x-lambda-roles` inside each endpoint method who's lambda function needs permissions.

 ## Implemented Roles:
-Any roles not defined in this list will be ignored.

 #### `document-reader`
 Grants read access to document metadata